tomwilswood/aitt-w6-ar/README.md

 To finish the task, add one of Unity's primitive shapes (e.g. a Sphere or a Cube) as a child of the ```ImageTarget``` game object and run the scene.
 If you hold up your image to the camera, the primitive shape you have added should appear on top of the book cover!

+To complete the task, find a 3D model online (e.g. from https://www.turbosquid.com/) that you feel represents the contents of the book.
+Add this as a child of the ```Image Target``` so that it appears when the book is held up instead of the primitive shape.